 Much of the hearing testimony was on the proposed boundaries with controversy arising over the boundaries in the northeastern and southeastern corners of the viticultural area.
-One vinevard owner felt that the northeastern corner of the Sonoma Valley viticultural area should be part of a future viticultural area which he planned to propose.
+One vineyard owner felt that the northeastern corner of the Sonoma Valley viticultural area should be part of a future viticultural area which he planned to propose.
 He stated that he did not object, however, to the proposed Sonoma Valley boundaries as long as the approval of the boundary would not preclude a future viticultural area from partially overlapping that corner of the Sonoma Valley viticultural area.
 ATF does not object to a proposed viticultural area solely on the grounds that it may partially overlap another area.
 Each area must be judged individually on the criteria required in the regulations.
 Each area must meet the same requirements concerning the area's proposed name and the presence of distinguishing geographical characteristics.
 In addition, the establishment of viticultural areas is an evolutionary process.
 ATF will continue to consider any new information concerning viticultural areas.
 The boundary in the northeast corner of the Sonoma Valley viticultural area is drawn along the peaks of the mountains surrounding Sonoma Valley.
 ATF feels that this boundary delineates an area which meets the requirements for a viticultural area.
-This area includes the area traditionally known as Sonoma Valley and which possesses generally similar geographical features which distinguish it from the surrounding areas.
+This area includes the area traditionally known as Sonoma Valley and which possesses generally similar geographical features which distinguish it from the surrounding portion in Napa County bounded by Los Amigos, Duhig, and Ramal Roads.
+ATF subsequently approved the Napa Valley viticultural area (including this disputed portion) using the Sonoma County-Napa County line as the boundary (46 FR 9061).
+This boundary is based on historical evidence presented at the Napa Valley hearing indicating that that part of Napa County has been traditionally known as part of "Napa Valley."
+ATF does not feel that there is sufficient evidence indicating that any portion of Napa County has been traditionally considered a part of "Sonoma Valley" or any portion of Sonoma County has been part of "Napa Valley."
+Each viticultural area has been traditionally identified with the county of the same name.
+ATF is establishing , the county line as the common boundary between the two areas.
+Therefore, the area in Napa County bounded by Los Amigos, Duhig, and Ramal Roads and proposed as part of the Sonoma Valley viticultural area will remain in the Napa Valley area and not become part of the Sonoma Valley area.

-The boundary in the southeastern corner of the viticultural area was controversial because it conflicted with the previously proposed Napa Valley viticultural area by including a small portion in Napa County bounded by Los Amigos, Duhig, and Ramal Roads.
-ATF subsequently approved the Napa Valley viticultural area (including this disputed portion) using the Sonoma County-Napa County line as the boundary (46 FR
+The boundary in the southeastern corner of the viticultural area was controversial because it conflicted with the previously proposed Napa Valley viticultural area by including a small the viticultural area.